 A unique tiny house on wheels, the Curved House model gives off a gypsy vibe that some in the tiny community look for.
 You get the retro look without having to refurbish an old wagon.
 Designed by Artisan Tiny House, this kit can be purchased in several sizes and can also be customized to include a loft.
 The curved roof certainly stands out, but it can be more challenging than other kits to put together so make sure you’re up for it.

-Artisan Tiny Houses uses Structural Insulated Panels (SIPs) in their kits, which are not only eco-friendly and lightweight but also an affordable alternative to other materials used to build tiny house frames.
-They’re already insulated, but you can upgrade to a thicker option if you live in an area where you think you’ll need more.
+Artisan Tiny Houses uses Structural Insulated Panels (SIPs) in their kits, which are not only eco-friendly and lightweight but also an affordable alternative to other additional materials used to build tiny house frames.
+A SIP house is already insulated, but you can upgrade to a thicker option if you live in an area where you think you’ll need more.
 Here are the details for the Curved House on wheels:

 - 8’ x 16’ - $12,000